Wiki surveys: Open and quantifiable social data collection: Case studies

-Taken together, these case studies suggest that wiki surveys may provide information that is difficult, if not impossible, to gather from a more traditional survey instrument.
-This unique information may involve both the content of the ideas that are submitted by users and the language used to frame them.
+Taken together, these two case studies suggest that pairwise wiki surveys can provide information that is difficult, if not impossible, to gather from more traditional surveys or interviews.
+This unique information comes from high-scoring user-contributed ideas, and may involve both the content of the ideas and the language used to frame them.